 - mandating the use of full face shields over the P2/N95 respirator to reduce the contamination of the outer respirator surface.
-The protection from droplets and aerosols afforded by the face shield allows extended use of the respirator,44 and potentially for safe reuse on subsequent patients in situations of low resource supply (unless suspected or confirmed COVID-19 positive).45 - 2. covering respirators with surgical masks or similar disposable covers over the top of respirators can potentially extend the life of the respirator without significant adverse effects.
-A study trialling 30 NIOSH-approved N95 FFR models, with and without a surgical mask cover, found that at the lower levels of energy expenditure, placement of a surgical mask cover over the FFR produced clinically small changes in inhaled breathing gases and pressure and minimal effect on physical work performance.46 - disinfection of P2/N95 respirators by Ultraviolet Germicidal Irradiation (UVGI).
-MS2 coliphage (single stranded RNA virus of 27 nm diameter) viral droplets aerosolised onto N95 FFRs (model N1105; Willson, Santa Ana, CA) then subjected to UV irradiation resulted in approximately 3-log reduction in the level of MS2 virus at a dose of 4.32 J/cm2 (3 h of contact time with a UV intensity of 0.4 mW/cm2).
-At higher doses of ≥7 20 I/cm2: UV intensity 0.4 mW/cm2 and contact times ≥5 h, all MS2 the use of industrial-style elastomeric half-mask respirators has also been reported as a method of reducing dependence on N95 respirators in clinical settings of significantly high demand.49
+The protection from droplets and aerosols afforded by the face shield allows extended use of the respirator, and potentially for safe reuse on subsequent patients in situations of low resource supply (unless suspected or confirmed COVID-19 positive). - 2. covering respirators with surgical masks or similar disposable covers over the top of respirators can potentially extend the life of the respirator without significant adverse effects.
+A study trialling 30 NIOSH-approved N95 FFR models, with and without a surgical mask cover, found that at the lower levels of energy expenditure, placement of a surgical mask cover over the FFR produced clinically small changes in inhaled breathing gases and pressure and minimal effect on physical work performance. - disinfection of P2/N95 respirators by Ultraviolet Germicidal Irradiation (UVGI).
+MS2 coliphage (single stranded RNA virus of 27 nm diameter) viral droplets aerosolised onto N95 FFRs (model N1105; Willson, Santa Ana, CA) then subjected to UV irradiation resulted in approximately 3-log reduction in the level of MS2 virus at a dose of 4.32 J/cm (3 h of contact time with a UV intensity of 0.4 mW/cm).
+At higher doses of >7 20 I/cm: UV intensity 0.4 mW/cm and contact times >5 h, all MS2

-At higher doses of \geq 7.20 J/cm2; UV intensity, 0.4 mW/cm2 and contact times \geq 5 h, all MS2 was inactivated.47 The UV doses used are significantly higher than that required to inactivate single-stranded RNA viruses, such as SARS-CoV-2 which are generally inactivated by UVGI exposure of 2-5 mJ/cm2.48
+At higher doses of $\geq$ 7.20 J/cm; UV intensity, 0.4 mW/cm and contact times $\geq$ 5 h, all MS2 was inactivated.
+The UV doses used are significantly higher than that required to inactivate single-stranded RNA viruses, such as SARS-CoV-2 which are generally inactivated by UVGI exposure of 2-5 mJ/cm.